justland/just-web-react/libraries/react/README.md

 Alternatively, you can use `<MikuAppContext.Provider>` or `<RinAppContext.Provider>` too, but typically there is no need to do so.
+In fact, you can keep them off your package exports.

 The host app only need the `mikuApp`, `rinApp`, and the `JustAppProvider` and everything will work.